daattali/shinyjs/README.md

 -   `onclick` - run R code when an element is clicked.
 Was originally developed with the sole purpose of running a `shinyjs` function when an element is clicked, though any R code can be used.

+-   `onevent` - similar to `onclick`, but can be used with many other events instead of click.

 -   `addClass`/`removeClass`/`toggleClass` - add or remove a CSS class
     from an element